-You will complete 12 modules.
-Each module covers a different topic within Behavior Problems of Children and consists of a lecture and/or additional viewings, readings, a journaling assignment, and a quiz.
+The course is divided into 12 modules.
+Each module covers a different topic within Personality Psychology and consists of a lecture and/or additional viewings, readings, a journaling assignment, and a quiz.

 Lectures can be viewed anytime.
 No required class meetings, neither Zoom nor in person.
 These are videos of Dr. B teaching the concepts of the class and explaining assignments, often with slides shown within the lecture.
 Other course materials can also be accessed as you like, on your own schedule.